Code-Institute-Submissions/Milestone-72/README.md

 whilst reading more about my current goals and aspirations.
 I have also included a GitPod link in my footer.

 <h3>Deployment</h3>
+The project was deployed on GitHub Pages.
+I used Gitpod as a development environment where I commited all changes to git version control system.
+I used push command in Gitpod to save changes into GitHub.

 I have used GitHub Pages to deploy the page using the following steps: